G1ll0u/JubitusChunks/README.md

 * and eventually fewer worldgen crashes during normal play (because generation already happened).
 * distant horizon <3

-It generates chunks in a **square spiral** starting from a center point:

-* it starts in the middle (your position by default),
-* then goes out in a spiral like a growing square,
-* until it reaches the requested radius.

 Video :
 https://youtu.be/R2M3Zwqo27M

 ## Before you start: important things to know